thespcrewroy/SoftwareEngineeringTutorials/README.md

 ## Computer Graphics
 * **Processing:** an open-source programming language and visual arts framework for creating interactive graphics
-* **ThreeJS:** a JavaScript library used to create and render interactive 3D graphics and animations in web browsers using WebGL
+* **ThreeJS:** a JavaScript library used to create and render 3D graphics and animations in web browsers using WebGL
 * **Bokeh:** a Python visualization library used to create interactive, web-based data visualizations and dashboards

 ## Hosting & Deployment